manuelconceicao/CodeNotes/topics/softwareintro/softwareintro.md

 ### Creator principle

-**Problem**: Who should be responsible for creating object os a class?
+**Problem**: Who should be responsible for creating object or a class?

 **Solution**: Class *B* should have the responsability to create instances of class *A* in the following situations: